cldwalker/sacha/README.md

   command to find them.
 * Moving a branch up or down and then undoing it can cause the cursor to jump just above/below the branch.
 * Nodes in a tree can only be a single line, no multi-line support.
+* Zoom: can't save zoomed file - must save original file.
+Zoomed view shows original levels.
+It would be non-trivial to keep files in sync while showing files at different levels.

 ## Bugs/Issues